Science Writing Internship

 What should I highlight in my personal statement or cover letter?

 Tell us why you’re interested in science writing, and what you hope to learn from the internship.
-If you’re also applying for an internship with one of SERC’s research labs, education or Participatory Science programs, it’s fine to mention your interest in those fields as well.
+If you’re also applying for an internship with one of SERC’s research labs, education or participatory science programs, it’s fine to mention your interest in those fields as well.
 We know how important it is to cultivate multiple options!
 Just make sure to work your interest in science writing somewhere in your personal statement as well.

 Another important tip to make your statement stand out: Don’t just play up past experiences.
 We don’t expect our interns to have stellar resumes yet!
 Since Smithsonian internships are meant to be learning experiences for students who have had fewer opportunities, tell us what experiences you hope to gain that you haven’t had already.